ESR14 – Computational AV/Cyclist Interaction Models

 Popular scientific abstract

-Cycling is growing as an active mode of transport among European countries and it is vital to provide a safe environment for their movement.
-Cyclists and pedestrians are considered vulnerable road users (VRUs) that they need extra attention since they don’t have metal protection like vehicles.
+Cycling is growing as an active mode of transport in many European countries and it is vital to provide a safe environment for cyclists’ mobility.
+Cyclists are considered vulnerable road users (VRUs) because they don’t have metal protections around them like drivers in vehicles.
 With the rapid development of automated vehicles (AVs), it is essential to predict VRUs’ behavior in scenarios in which they interact with AVs.

-In this research project, we aim at developing quantitative models to predict cyclists’ behavior at unsignalzied intersections.
-Different modeling approaches have been deployed to describe cyclists’ behavior and develop predictive models for their application in AVs.
-These predictive models will help AVs to interact safely and comfortably with cyclists at conflicting scenarios like unsignalized intersections.
+In this research project, we aim at developing quantitative models to predict cyclists’ behavior at unsignalized intersections.
+Different modeling approaches have been deployed to describe cyclists’ behavior and develop predictive models to be applied in automated driving.
+These predictive models will help AVs to interact safely and comfortably with cyclists in conflicts such as the ones drivers and cyclists often experience at unsignalized intersections.

 who am I?